leplusorg/docker-pgp-verify-jar/README.md

 docker run --rm -e ONLINE_KEYS=6B1B9BE54C155617,85911F425EC61B51 thomasleplus/pgp-verify-jar org.leplus:ristretto:1.0.0 junit:junit:4.13.1
 ```

+If the keys downloaded from the server are themselves signed by other
+keys, you can import these key-signing keys first using the
+`BOOTSTRAP_ONLINE_KEYS` environment variable (again a coma-separated
+list of public key IDs).

+Otherwise you will see the following warning from `gpg`:
+`gpg: WARNING: This key is not certified with a trusted signature!`

 Finally, if you prefer to verify signatures entirely offline, you can
 mount a local GnuPG folder of your choice into the docker container
 and setting the `VERIFICATION_MODE` environment variable to `offline`